V7614-Tech/V7614-PyCalc/README.md

 # V7614 PyCalc

-*V7614 PyCalc* is a console-based calculator written in Python by me for Windows ([V7614](https://github.com/V7614)).
+*V7614 PyCalc* is a console-based calculator written in Python by me for Windows ([Vincent V7614](https://github.com/V7614)).
 It features simple math support, and continuing equations.
-Hi!
 This is my first Python project.
 I may be late with the releases because there might be bugs to fix.
 It is a Windows executable (.exe) file in the zip file.

 ## ☑️ Requirements